 The Government has the option to perform nondestructive tests on [5]

 [ ] percent of the installed bolts to verify compliance with pre-load bolt tension requirements.
 Provide the required access for the Government to perform the tests.
-The nondestructive testing will be done in-place using an ultrasonic measuring device or any other device capable of determining in-place pre-load bolt tension.
+The nondestructive testing will be done in place using an ultrasonic measuring device or any other device capable of determining in-place pre-load bolt tension.
 The test locations must be selected by the Contracting Officer.
-If more than [10] [ ] percent of the bolts tested contain defects identified by testing, then all bolts used from the batch from which the tested bolts were taken, must be tested at the Contractor's expense.
+If more than [10] [ ] percent of the bolts tested contain defects identified by testing, then all bolts used from the batch from which the tested bolts were taken must be tested at the Contractor's expense.
 Retest new bolts after installation at the Contractor's expense.

 [3.7.4 Testing for Embrittlement